 But they like him again now?

 Interestingly, the removal of the Shakespeare ban in May 1977 was one of the signals that the Cultural Revolution was over.
-Shakespeare was once again officially feted as a ‘renaissance giant’ and the plays are now more popular than ever.
+Shakespeare was once again officially feted as a ‘renaissance giant’.
+His plays became more popular than ever.

 Contemporary productions sometimes incorporate elements from traditional theatre, like music and dance.
 But they treat the original text with reverence – you’re unlikely to find a rapping Romeo on a Chinese stage.